A one-stop smart home shop for seniors

 Stringing together an array of smart devices into a home is no easy task for even a moderately tech-savvy individual -- let alone someone enjoying their retirement.
 HoneyCo, based in Nashville, offers a one-stop shop for the smart home, taking products off the shelf and corralling them into a single, easy-to-use software platform.
 HoneyCo charges a monthly fee to manage the service.

-Companies like AT&T and Comcast offer similar services to consumers looking to smarten up their homes but lacking the technical expertise.
-HoneyCo stands out, though, because it addresses the specific needs of the elderly.
+Companies like AT&T and Comcast offer similar services to consumers looking to smarten up their homes but lack the technical expertise.
+But HoneyCo stands out because it addresses the specific needs of the elderly.

 The idea is that Dean isn't thinking about the fact her home is smart.
 She's just going about her day while the tech watches her in an indirect way.
-For one thing, there are no cameras, because as much as Love would like to be able to see her mom, Dean is pretty set against it.
+For one, there are no cameras because as much as Love would like to be able to see her mom, Dean is pretty set against it.

 "I don't want you watching me," she told her with a light southern accent.